thewtex/thesis/introduction/background_and_significance.rst

 larger cerebral arteries that possess extensive cerebrovascular disease.

 Emboli causing brain infarction can have many origins.
 One source of emboli is the heart.
-Cardioembolic stroke can be due to many conditions.
+Cardio-embolic stroke can be due to many conditions.
 Atrial fibrillation, recent myocardial infarction, congestive heart failure, valve disease or mechanical valve replacement can result in thrombosis with free passage to the brain.
 Strokes that were previously labeled idiopathic,